mbiesiad/asteroids-biesiada/README.md

 The project is inspired by SOHO comets [discoveries-biesiada](https://github.com/mbiesiad/discoveries-biesiada) & [Supernova](https://github.com/mbiesiad/supernovas-biesiada).

-The main goal of this project is to be a data backup for me in this case. ⭐ I'm focusing here on [TOTAS](https://totas.cosmos.esa.int/) project supported by [ESA](https://www.esa.int/).
+The main goal of this project is to be a data backup for me in this case. ⭐ I'm focusing here on [TOTAS](https://totas.cosmos.esa.int/) project supported by [ESA](https://www.esa.int/) (European Space Agency).
 I suppose it will be quite useful for me, I mean organize & backup the data. ⭐

 ## Tables